Coiin-Blockchain/nvl-independent-signer/README.md

 ## Register Independent Signer From an Installer (Preferred)

-1. Download the newest release of the [Coiin Netowrk Validator](https://github.com/Coiin-Blockchain/nvl-independent-signer/releases) installer for your OS
+1. Download the newest release of the [Coiin Network Validator](https://github.com/Coiin-Blockchain/nvl-independent-signer/releases) installer for your OS
    - Note: macOS users should download the file ending in .dmg while Windows users should download the file ending in .exe

 ## Register Independent Signer From a Command Line Interface